 - No!
-I administer B12 shots subcutaneously, which means right under the skin and not into the muscle.
-The B12 absorbs more slowly here so you get longer lasting benefits AND it feels just like an acupuncture point– a mini pinch and then it’s over.
+We administer B12 shots subcutaneously, which means right under the skin and not into the muscle.
+The B12 absorbs more slowly here so you get longer-lasting benefits AND it feels just like an acupuncture point– a mini pinch and then it’s over.
 Some people don’t feel it at all.
 There is no ache like you get from a vaccine.

 What do Boulder B12 shots cost?